-Site Ref Site Address Settlement Size (ha) Developable area Capacity Planning Status inc NP/ELR Planning application reference GF/BF ALC Flood Zone MSA Relationship with nearest settlement Highways impact (Red=Responses) Accessibility Heritage (Red=Responses) Natural Environment Landscape/character/ topography Status of the site through the Site Slection Methodology R A GE ELAA4 1 LAA 368 South of Markham Moor West Markham 15.9 15.9 E(g) B2, B8 Proposed Empt site.
+Site Ref Site Address Settlement Size (ha) Developable area Capacity Planning Status inc Planning application GF/BF ALC Flood Zone MSA Relationship with nearest Highways impact (Red=Responses) Accessibility Heritage (Red=Responses) Natural Environment Landscape/character/ topography Status of vthe site through the Site Slection Methodology RAGE Kei Audiess (IIa) area NP/ELR reference Zone settlement (Neu-Nesponses) (Neu-Nesponses) topography Siection Methodology II A CL ELAA4 1 LAA 368 South of Markham Moor West Markham 15.9 15.9 E(g) B2, B8 Proposed Empt site.
 Currently agricultural Site assessed in EDNA: This is a parcel of agricultural land, with good access to the A1 and the strategic road network.
 It is considered that the site is in a commerciall y attractive location and could support future developmen t for employment uses.
-However, it is further from the existing labour supply than other sites along the A1 N/A Greenfield Grade 3 FZ1 N/A uses.
-However, the site is located further away from the District's larger settlements Access should be gained from the Great North Road and be designed in accordance with the Design Manual for Roads and Bridges.
+However, it is further from the existing labour supply than other sites along the A1 N/A Greenfield Grade 3 FZ1 N/A surrounding area is predominantly rural in nature, with residential units to the east and west, and a range of small commercial uses to the north.
+The site comprises a large parcel of flat agricultural land, and it is considered that it is a potentially attractive location for development for B2 or B8 uses.
+However, the site is located further away from the District's larger settlements and as such is less accessible to the existing the Design Manual for Roads and Bridges.
 Pedestrian and cycle infrastructure will be required.
 A Transport Assess/Statement and Travel Plan would be required.
 It is strongly recommended that Highways England is consulted in this respect.
 A contribution is likely to be required towards public transport, highway, and public transport infrastructure.
-For B1 uses a Transport Statement will be required for GFAs >1,500<2,500sq.m, a Transport Assessment and Travel Plan will be required statement will be required statement will be required s2,500sq.m.
-For B2 uses a Transport Statement will be required for GFAs >2,500<4,000sq.m, a Transport Assessment and Travel Plan will be required s2,500sq.m.
-For B8 uses a Transport Assessment and Travel Plan will be required s2,500sq.m.
-For B8 uses a Transport Assessment and Travel Plan will be required s3,000<5,000sq.m, a Transport Assessment and Travel Plan will be required s3,000<5,000sq.m, a Transport Assessment and Travel Plan will be required s3,000<5,000sq.m, The site has good access from the A1 Site is in the setting of various designated heritage assets, including Milton Mausoleum (grade I) and the West Markham DMV (a Scheduled Ancient Monument).
+For B1 uses a Transport Statement will be required for GFAs >1,500<2,500sq.m, a Transport Assessment and Travel Plan will be required so GFAs >2,500sq.m.
+For B2 uses a Transport Statement will be required for GFAs >2,500<4,000sq.m, a Transport Assessment and Travel Plan will be required for GFAs >2,500<4,000sq.m, a Transport Assessment and Travel Plan will be required for GFAs >2,500sq.m.
+For B8 uses a Transport Statement will be required >2,500sq.m.
+For B8 uses a Transport Statement will be required for GFAs The site has good access from the A1 Site is in the setting of various designated heritage assets, including Milton Mausoleum (grade I) and the West Markham DMV (a Scheduled Ancient Monument).
 Conservation made detailed comments on a preapp for this site, reference 17/01178/PREAPP, where strong objections were raised.
 No constraints identified The landscape is open in character.
 Whilst small scale, red brick buildings are located adjoining the roundabout and A1 (Travelodge Hotel, Services, residential buildings etc), there are no large industrial buildings.
 A large timber barn and small scale metal units adjoin the roundabout the the south.
 Reasonnable Alternative.
 Discounted due to identified constraints.
-See Appendix B
+See Appendix B >3,000<5,000sq.m, a Transport Assessment and i contract of the contract of i i 1 i Travel Plan will be i . i i